Kartavyasoni/Portfolio/README.md

 # Kartavya Soni Portfolio

-This repository contains a simple personal website showcasing Kartavya Soni's skills and projects.
-Open `index.html` in a web browser to view the site.
+A comic book–styled personal website for Kartavya Soni.
+Open `index.html` in your browser to explore the superhero-inspired portfolio.